maelansecu/maelansecu.github.io/articles/how_do_french_protesters.md

 ### A little context

-- First, in France, there are several Unions.
+-- First, in France, there are several Unions.
 The biggest Union for public/private workers is CFDT, which stands for French Democratic Confederation for Labor (FDCL).
-But according to the DARES (Animation, statistics and research direction), only 10.1% (around 3 million people out of 29,2 million) of public & private workers were members of an Union in 2019. <br>
+But according to the DARES (Animation, statistics and research direction), only 10.1% (around 3 million people out of 29,2 million) of public & private workers were members of an Union in 2019. <br><br>
-- Medias often cover strikes and protests, but it quite ends up in stigmatisation : during the SNCF strike in Dec.
+-- Medias often cover strikes and protests, but it quite ends up in stigmatisation : during the SNCF strike in Dec.
 2022, protester were described as "sentimental hostage takers" or the general movement as a "scandal", because it was during X-Mas holidays.<br>
 <br>

 ### Illegal protest and police violence during protests

 -- There is an illegal point in French law for protests and strikes, in regard of international laws : as Amnesty Internationalsays, "[...]
 The implementation of legislative and judicial mechanisms [...] leave room for arbitrariness." .
 It also mentions that "[...] a demonstration does not need to be authorized to be legal, but its declaration is mandatory.[...]
-An undeclared demonstration becomes in fact illegal, which amounts to making the prior declaration a kind of authorization mechanism." .<br>
+An undeclared demonstration becomes in fact illegal, which amounts to making the prior declaration a kind of authorization mechanism." .<br><br>
 -- It is also worth to mention that policemen often use force in disproportionate way resulting in several incidents with defense weapons.<br>
 <br>